leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is there a procedure to remove [conjunctivitis](disease_type)?
 - Can an eye surgeon operate on my [conjunctivitis](disease_type)?
 - Can an eye doctor do [surgery](technical_term) for my [conjunctivitis](disease_type)?

-## intent: cornealedema-causes-cornearefractive
-- What is the cause of corneal edema?
-- Why is my cornea swollen
-- What causes cornea to be swollen
-- What is fuch cornea disease
-- Is cornea edema due to old age
-- does fuchs cause blindnes
-- Why do I have corneal edema?
-- What is the reason I have corneal edema?
-- Why does corneal edema occur?
-- How come I have corneal edema?
-- Who gets corneal edema?
-- Who is more susceptible to corneal edema?
-- Who is at risk of getting corneal edema?
-- What are the risk factors of corneal edema?
-- Does water cause corneal edema?
-- How come corneal edema occurs?
-- Who is affected by corneal edema?
-- Does dirt or dust cause corneal edema?
-- Does contact lens cause corneal edema?
-- Does eye injury cause corneal edema?
-- Does eye [surgery](technical_term) cause corneal edema?
-- Does glaucoma cause corneal edema?
-- Does myopia cause corneal edema?
-- Does Fuchs' endothelial dystrophy cause corneal edema?
-- Does corneal edema cause corneal edema?
-- Is corneal edema infectious?
-- Can I get corneal edema from other people?
-- Can corneal edema spread from other people?
-- Is corneal edema inherited?
-- Is corneal edema congenital?
-- Can corneal edema be passed down to children?
-- Can corneal edema be passed down from parents?

 ## intent: cornealedema-investigations-cornearefractive
 - What are the investigations for corneal edema?